-VREC Installs Northernmost Community Solar ProjectPosted by b5baxter in Front, News, on September 20, 2017
+VREC Installs Northernmost Community Solar ProjectPosted by karen in Front, News, Our News, on September 20, 2017

 On August 31 Vancouver Renewable Energy (VREC) staff returned from Pond Inlet, NU, after installing a 9.3 kW photovoltaic system on the hamlet’s Community Hall.
 Three weeks later, as of September 20, the installation of 32 290-Watt panels has offset 590 kWh of electrical consumption, equal to $577 savings on the municipal power bill.
 This is the most northern grid-tied solar energy system in the Americas.

 The solar energy system uses AP Systems 3-phase micro-inverters and SolarWorld mono-crystalline modules.

 In addition to solar, the installation will be paired with a mural celebrating light, both from the sun and from qulliqs, traditional Inuit lamps that use animal fat as for fuel.
 Ikaarvik Youth Researcher Alex Anaviapik is designing the mural with input from the community and will paint it once warm weather returns next summer.

 The project was made possible after a group of the Ikaarvik Youth Researchers in Pond Inlet conceived the idea for community solar and applied for funding for the install and in-kind donations to help with transportation and logistics.
 A research icebreaker contracted by the Arctic Kingdom tour company delivered the panels and racking, which saved immensely on shipping costs.